EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 ## Run the Application

-When you launch the WinForms or Blazor application for the first time, you need to log in with the "Admin" account and a blank password.
-The application will run in Host User Interface mode used to view, create and edit Tenants.
+When you launch the WinForms or Blazor application for the first time, you can login using the "Admin" account and a blank password.
+The application will execute in Host User Interface mode (used to view, create and edit Tenants).

 ![Host UI](./Images/HostUI.png)

-After you log in, two tenants are created in the system: `company1.com` and `company2.com`.
-You can view the tenant list in the Host User Interface's corresponding List View.
+Once you log in, two tenants are created in the system: `company1.com` and `company2.com`.
+You can view the tenant list in the Host User Interface List View.

-After the Host Database is initialized, you can log in to Tenant User Interface using of the following Tenant Administrator accounts
+After the Host Database is initialized, you can log in to the Tenant User Interface using one of the following Tenant Administrator accounts

 - `admin@company1.com`
 - `admin@company2.com`

-A Tenant Administrator has full access to all data stored in the Tenant Database but no access to other Tenants' data.
+A Tenant Administrator has full access to all data stored in the Tenant Database but no access to other Tenant data.
 Users and permissions are managed in each tenant independently.

 ![Tenant UI](./Images/TenantUI.png)

-Additionally, the example application creates a list of users with restricted access rights in each tenant, for example `clarkm@company1.com`, `clarkm@company2.com` and others.
+In addition, the sample application creates a list of users with restricted access rights in each tenant (for example `clarkm@company1.com`, `clarkm@company2.com` and others).

-Please take a moment to [complete a short survey](https://www.devexpress.com/products/net/application_framework/survey.xml) about your multi-tenancy requirements﻿.

 [Documentation](https://docs.devexpress.com/eXpressAppFramework/404436/multitenancy-support?v=23.2) | [Getting Started](https://docs.devexpress.com/eXpressAppFramework/404669/multitenancy/create-new-multitenant-application?v=23.2) | [Best Practices and Limitations](https://docs.devexpress.com/eXpressAppFramework/404436/multitenancy?v=23.2#best-practices-and-limitations)  | [Modules in a Multi-Tenant Application](https://docs.devexpress.com/eXpressAppFramework/404695/multitenancy/modules-in-multitenant-application?v=23.2)